greenrobin42/greenrobin42.github.io/_posts/2020-05-06-pandemic-thoughts.md

 So I wonder really.
 Personally, I don't like interacting with strangers but somehow I love the feeling of being in a crowd.  _So why?
 Why do I love being alone in a crowd--never interacting, just observing and letting time flow away?_

 I love looking at people's facial expressions, their body language and especially how they interact with the people they are with.
 Is that her sister?
-Or is that their significant other?
+Or is that her significant other?
 Can I tell just by her hand gestures or how their eyes stare into each other?
 Is that teary eye because of a touching YouTube or a flashback from a _painful_ breakup?
 Is that frown because he regretted spending $5 on coffee or is he _stressed_ out about a job interview tomorrow?

 That's when I realized: I love being in a crowd because it allows me to feel small and insignificant.  _Here I am, blessed, being able-bodied, witnessing the sunset, breathing that semi-fresh air with little worries observing others._  I look at these people around me and wonder the lives they are living behind those half-smiles and wary eyes.
 I wonder about the challenges they are facing and in that _instance_, **I know**, that my troubles are never as big as _theirs_.